 The Affiliate Agreement entered into jointly by the Affiliate and HL7 International governs the Affiliate relationship subject to the Rules defined below and in Appendices A and B.

-The Affiliate is an independent legal entity to advance the acceptance and usage of the HL7 Protocol Specifications.
+The Affiliate is at legal entity dedicated to advancing the acceptance and usage of HL7 Protocol Specifications.

 Term of the Agreement